-Roadblocks are not as common especially inside the perimeter here in Atlanta.
+Roadblocks are not as common, especially inside the perimeter here in Atlanta.
 Some of the most common locations for DUI stops and checkpoints occur between the Buckhead and Midtown areas of Atlanta.
 The Piedmont Road area in Lindbergh is a focus for DUI arrests.
 There is also a high volume of arrests at Roswell Road near Piedmont Road.
 The high volume of arrests in these areas is because the stretch between Buckhead and Midtown is where most of Atlanta’s youthful nightlife takes place.

-A first time conviction for a DUI faces a minimum of twenty-four hours in jail, a $300 fine, state mandated alcohol or drug evaluation programs, and state mandated DUI School, also called the Risk Reduction class.
+A first time conviction for a DUI faces a minimum of 24 hours in jail, a $300 fine, state mandated alcohol or drug evaluation programs, and state mandated DUI School, also called the Risk Reduction class.
 Over the years, the Georgia State Legislature added Statutory Surcharges and fees to support statewide programs related to projects such as Road Improvement and the Brain and Neurological Injury Trust.
 This almost doubles the fines in the DUI case.
 The minimum of $300 quickly doubles to $600 or so.

 The penalty for a first lifetime DUI in Georgia is up to one year in jail.
-However, the reality is that most people do not face significant jail time for a first time DUI, but Georgia law requires a minimum of twenty-four hours in jail the first time.
+However, the reality is that most people do not face significant jail time for a first time DUI, but state law requires a minimum of 24 hours in jail the first time.
 In addition to jail, other punishment includes extensive fines, DUI schools, substance abuse treatments, hours of community service, and drug and alcohol testing.

 An Atlanta DUI lawyer familiar with the court venue where a person’s case evolves will know the judge and the prosecutors, as well as how to effectively mold negotiations for the benefit of someone charged with DUI.
 Ultimately, the decision on when to plea or to go to trial is yours, and our attorneys will do as you decide.